watty62/SOD/Local_authorities.md

 (*) Despite Inverclyde publishing an [update](file:///Users/ian/Downloads/Policy%20&%20Resources%20PUBLIC.pdf) in March 2019 (Appendix 1) saying that its implementing an Open Data strategy is 'Complete' I could find no open data.

 ---

-## Background

-I created this to support a series of [blog posts](https://codethecity.co.uk/category/open-data/) I am creating about open data in Scotland.

----
 ## Errors and Ommissions